NithinPasula/Healthy_Diet_and_Nutrition_Recommendation_System/README.md

 * `frontend/` – Contains the HTML5 + JavaScript frontend application with Bootstrap styling.
 * `backend/` – Contains the FastAPI backend server logic and neural network recommendation engine.
-* `database/` – Holds configuration related to MongoDB and data storage.
+* `database/` – Contains the dataset.
+MongoDB configuration and endpoints are managed in Backend/app.py.

 ## **⚙️ Installation & User Manual**